mvomiero/mvomiero/README.md

 Passionate software engineer with a background in landscape architecture.
 Currently enrolled at 42 Berlin and close to graduation, I'm looking forward to finding a job in the field.
-🐙 **Always curious, learning fast.** 🐙
+🐙 *Always curious, learning fast.* 🐙

-- 🔭 I’m currently working on [transcendence](https://github.com/sidechained/transcendence) :
+<h4 align="left">- 🔭 I’m currently working on [transcendence](https://github.com/sidechained/transcendence):</h4>
-##a onepage fullstack website to play pong.
-Some features implemented are: a chat, private messages, friends list, profiles, a match-making system, a spectating system and UX/UI custom settings.##
+*a onepage fullstack website to play pong.
+Some features implemented are: a chat, private messages, friends list, profiles, a match-making system, a spectating system and UX/UI custom settings.*

 - 🌱 I’m currently learning **Python, JavaScript**